 There are many of us who think it’s a waste of money exploring space (and possibly messing up other planets), when we have so much to do on this planet.
 But to know about our solar system is interesting.
 Satish Kumar once wrote that unless you know Nature, you cannot love her.
 And unless you love her, you won’t be able to protect her.
 So let’s find out more.

-- How big is the universe and how was it formed?
+- How big is the universe, and how was it formed?

-- Could humans one day live on Mars?
+- Could humans ever live on Mars?

 - Are we alone in the universe?

 What is the Solar System?

 The solar system is simply all planets that orbit the sun.
 Earth is just one part, there are lots of other planets and the smaller more recently discovered planet Pluto, along with asteroids and comets.
 Formed from a cloud or gas and dust billions of years ago, we are 93 million miles away from the Sun, and each planet orbiting it has a different temperature (we are way hotter than Uranus for example).
 We also only have one moon, there are over 100 more.
 One of the few planets we can see is Venus, which often looks like the first ‘star’ at night.
 After the moon, it’s the brightest light in the sky.